wallytutor/WallyToolbox.jl/docs/src/Teaching/Elmer/MATC.md

     Real MATC "1.0 - tx * (2.5E-03 - 1.2E-06 * tx)"
 ```

 Models can become too complex to code in a single line.
 Hopefully MATC provides functions which can be declared in external modules.
 In [this case](https://github.com/wallytutor/WallyToolbox.jl/tree/main/apps/Elmer/diffusion_solids/carburizing_slycke) there is such an example.
-You need to remember to call `source("module")` in `Simulation` section of SIF so that the functions can be used elsewhere. *I managed to use a single `source`, although the documentation does not state that many sources are forbidden.* The call of a function become something as
+You need to remember to call `source("module")` in `Simulation` section of SIF so that the functions can be used elsewhere. *I managed to use a single `source`, although the documentation does not state that many sources are forbidden; for some reason multiple sources work when sourcing from a file.* The call of a function become something as

 ```C
   Concentration Diffusivity = Variable Concentration